Pennsylvania Route 611: Monroe County

-The route continues north through forests with some residential and commercial development, intersecting Great Wolf Drive, which leads west to the Great Wolf Lodge resort, and curving northwest in the community of Scotrun.
-The road becomes a four-lane divided highway, with the left lanes used for left turns and the right lanes used for travel.
+The route continues north through forests with some residential and commercial development, intersecting Great Wolf Drive, which leads west to the Great Wolf Lodge resort, and curving northwest in Scotrun.
 The highway runs north through wooded areas with some businesses.
-The route becomes a three-lane road with a center left-turn lane and passes to the west of a Sanofi Pasteur plant before it comes to a junction with PA 314 in the community of Swiftwater, where it turns into a four-lane divided highway.
-Here, PA 611 curves northwest and forms a brief concurrency with PA 314 before that route splits to the west.
-PA 611 crosses into Paradise Township and reaches the community of Wiscasset, where it intersects Woodland Road, which leads northeast to the Mount Airy Casino Resort.
+The route passes to the west of a Sanofi Pasteur plant before it comes to a junction with PA 314 in Swiftwater, where it turns into a four-lane divided highway.

+PA 611 then curves northwest and forms a brief concurrency with PA 314 before that route splits to the west.
+PA 611 crosses into Paradise Township and reaches Wiscasset, where it intersects Woodland Road, which leads northeast to the Mount Airy Casino Resort.
 The road continues through forests with some development and enters the borough of Mount Pocono.
 The route becomes Pocono Boulevard and passes under a Delaware-Lackawanna Railroad line before it heads east of the Martz Express bus station serving Mount Pocono and the former Mount Pocono station, continuing north as a two-lane undivided road through residential areas with a few businesses.
 PA 611 heads into a commercial area and comes to an intersection with PA 940, with that route turning north for a short concurrency before it splits west at an intersection that also serves as the southern terminus of PA 196.
 From here, PA 611 becomes a three-lane road with a center left-turn lane and runs past businesses before it transitions to a three-lane road with two northbound lanes and one southbound lane, heading into forests and crossing into Coolbaugh Township, where the name changes to Memorial Boulevard.

-The road becomes three lanes with a center turn lane again and passes to the northeast of Pocono Mountains Municipal Airport before running near some commercial development.
+The road becomes three lanes with a center turn lane again and passes to the northeast of Pocono Mountains Regional Airport before running near some commercial development.
 The route continues through forested areas with some homes and businesses, reaching a bridge over the Delaware-Lackawanna Railroad line and becoming a four-lane undivided road.
-Farther northwest, the road crosses Tobyhanna Creek and comes to an intersection with PA 423 southwest of the community of Tobyhanna, with that route providing access to southbound I-380 and from northbound I-380.
+Farther northwest, the road crosses Tobyhanna Creek and comes to an intersection with PA 423 southwest of Tobyhanna, with that route providing access to southbound I-380 and from northbound I-380.
 PA 611 continues northwest through forests as a three-lane road with one northbound lane and two southbound lanes and reaches its northern terminus at a partial interchange with I-380, with access to northbound I-380 and from southbound I-380.